Industry-first, innovative qualifications which set a new standard for music assessment, applicable across a wide range of learners and contexts.

 Learn how Merton Music Foundation entered almost 250 KS1 learners for ACMD qualifications across mainstream and SEND provision, demonstrating progression and impact at scale.

-Drawing on the pioneering Sounds of Intent framework, this book offers practical strategies, creative ideas and ready-to-use materials for teachers, therapists, and facilitators who want to make music accessible to learners of all abilities — including those with learning disabilities or complex needs.
+Sounds Right: Resources for Inclusive Music Making reclaims music’s original, universal role as a form of shared understanding and emotional connection.
+Drawing on the pioneering Sounds of Intent framework, this book offers practical strategies, creative ideas and ready-to-use materials for teachers, therapists, and facilitators who want to make music accessible to learners of all abilities— including those with learning disabilities or complex needs.

-If you are a school, or other setting interested in delivering these qualifications, or would like a copy of the centre validation application form, please register below for further information.
+If you are a school or other setting interested in delivering Awards and Certificates in Musical Development, or would like a copy of the centre validation application form, please register below for further information.